justinduckett/portfolio/monthly-reports.md

 ### Summary:

-I created an automated monthly analytics report for Ontario’s flagship website, Ontario.ca, to provide senior executives with clear, data-driven insights into digital performance.
+I created an automated monthly analytics report for Ontario’s flagship website, Ontario.ca, to provide senior executives with data-driven insights into digital performance.
 The report combines quantitative metrics from Google Analytics 4 (GA4) with written storytelling and context, helping leadership teams quickly understand key trends, public interests, and the impact of digital initiatives.

-The finished 10-page report includes eight main data visualizations and a mix of narrative insights and design elements built in Looker Studio.
-It is distributed monthly to a high-profile audience, including the Premier’s Office, Ontario.ca Executive Table, and Directors of Communications.
+It is distributed monthly to senior audiences, including the Premier’s Office, Ontario.ca Executive Table, and Directors of Communications.

 ### Tools used: